Sanfe/robingood/README.md

 How to configure?

+- Go to https://my.telegram.org/auth for discover your API_ID and API_HASH

-fill this configuration variables in top of the example  .env file. rename to .env
+- Fill this configuration variables in top of the example  .env file. rename to .env

 # Variables comunes a ambos scripts
 - API_ID=''  # Reemplaza con tu API ID de Telegram